 --------------------------------------------------------------------------

 So — clearly, they hit it off.
-(I mean, we're here, right?)
+(I mean, we're here, sooo...)

 Now, a small but important detail worth backing up for:

 The mutual friend who so unceremoniously shoved that phone into Alyssa's hands?
-She was also one of the two leaders of that Sunday night crypto call.
+She was also one of the group leaders of that Sunday night crypto call.
 Which means Theo wasn't some random stranger on the other end of that FaceTime — he was someone she'd brought on to freelance for a separate crypto project she was running.
 Small world.
 Smaller than a Zoom grid, even.

 So when Theo mentioned, somewhere in that first bewildered ten minutes of conversation, that he recognized Alyssa from the fund meeting, she found it interesting, mostly because she had zero memory of him.
 (He left out the part about the mental note.
 And the Lake Tahoe daydream.
+And farmers' markets.
 And the future wife thing.
 Smart man.)

 They exchanged numbers as potential colleagues — Alyssa was considering jumping onto the same freelance project — and left it at that.